julzaza/wildwitchherbs/_posts/2025-01-23-balkan-house-spirits-folklore.md

 It is important to distinguish between **taboo fear** and **existential fear** in Balkan folk belief.

-The house serpent was feared in the sense that kinship violations were feared — its death carried consequences because it belonged.
+The house serpent was feared in the sense that kinship violations were feared: its death carried consequences because it belonged.

 The unnamed house spirits **were feared because they did not belong to the family at all**.